 There are no studies of bird responses underwater to sonars, but the effect of pingers on fishing nets has been examined.
-Fewer common murres (Uria aalge) were entangled in gillnets when the gillnets were outfitted with 1.5 kHz pingers with a source level of 120 dB re 1 μ Pa; however, there was no significant reduction in rhinoceros auklet (Cerorhinca monocerata) bycatch in the same nets (Melvin et al., 1999; Melvin et al., 2011).
-It was unknown whether the pingers elicited a behavioral response by the birds, decreased prey availability, or affected entanglement rates in some unidentified way.
+Fewer common murres ( $Uria\ aalge$ ) were entangled in gillnets when the gillnets were outfitted with 1.5 kHz pingers with a source level of 120 dB re 1 $\mu$ Pa; however, there was no significant reduction in rhinoceros auklet ( $Cerorhinca\ monocerata$ ) bycatch in the same nets (Melvin et al., 1999; Melvin et al., 2011).
+It was unknown whether the pingers elicited a behavioral response by the birds, or decreased prey availability.